enzulode/vkcontestquali/readme.md

 - Created composable button bars' functions
 - Implemented main part (ChooseTopicsActivity) with lots of topic chirps
 - Provide an ability to handle topics' chirps and detect which of them are active

-## TODO:

 - Implement final activity
 - Implement an ability to exit ChooseTopicsActivity to FinalActivity

+## TODO:

+- Implement an ability to store chosen topic chirps
+- Make continue button inactive if less than three topics chosen

 ## Screenshots: